tbrowder/Number-Rebase/README.md

 NAME
 ====

-**Number::Rebase** provides routines to manipulate numbers of differing bases
+**Number::Rebase** provides routines to manipulate numbers of differing bases from 2 to 91

 SYNOPSIS
 ========